wso2/docs-devant/en/docs/monitoring-and-insights/alerts-overview.md

 # Alerts Overview

-This section explains how you can configure alerts for your Devant components.
-Setting up alerts allows you to proactively monitor your component ecosystem and take corrective measures when necessary.
+This section explains how you can configure alerts for your Devant integrations.
+Setting up alerts allows you to proactively monitor your integrations and take corrective measures when necessary.

 !!! note
-    Setting up alerts is only available at the component level.
+    Setting up alerts is only available at the integration level.

 ## Alert types

-Devant supports the following types of alerts to help you monitor and manage your components effectively:
+Devant supports the following types of alerts to help you monitor and manage your integrations effectively:

 - [Latency alerts](#latency-alerts)
 - [Traffic alerts](#traffic-alerts)